 These lights are also great for other cameras, not just GoPros.
 While they work great for action cameras, they would be just as good for your DSLR or mirrorless camera.
 More light will give you better quality, no matter how good the sensor is.

-Best GoPro Light: What to Consider
+Best GoPro Light: What to Consider in 2020

 Obviously, the main thing you want to make sure is that you have a light that gets bright enough to be effective.
 Brightness is measured in lumens, so make sure the light you choose has enough lumens to illuminate your surroundings.